kayue/WordpressBundle/README.md

             firewalls:
                 secured_area:
                     pattern:    ^/demo/secured/
-                    # Set to true if using Wordpress's log out rather than Symfony's
+                    # Set to true if using WordPress's log out rather than Symfony's
                     # stateless:  true
                     wordpress_cookie:
                         # Set to false if you want to use a login form within your Symfony app to
-                        # collect the user's Wordpress credentials (see below) or any other
+                        # collect the user's WordPress credentials (see below) or any other
                         # authentication provider.
 Otherwise, the user will be redirected to your
-                        # Wordpress login if they need to authenticate
+                        # WordPress login if they need to authenticate
                         redirect_to_wordpress_on_failure: true

                     # Because this is based on form_login, it accepts all its parameters as well
                     # See the http://symfony.com/doc/2.0/cookbook/security/form_login.html for more
                     # details.
-Omit this if using Wordpress's built-in login, as above
+Omit this if using WordPress's built-in login, as above
                     wordpress_form_login:
                         # This is the name of the POST parameter that can be used to indicate
-                        # whether the user should be remembered via Wordpress's remember-me cookie
+                        # whether the user should be remembered via WordPress's remember-me cookie
                         remember_me_parameter: _remember_me

                     # You want your users to be able to log out, right?
 See Symfony docs for options